Ted Thomas Sr.

-Bishop Ted Gera Thomas Sr. (October 19, 1935 – June 24, 2020) was an American cleric with the Church of God in Christ (COGIC) who was consecrated to be the senior bishop of the Historic First Ecclesiastical Jurisdiction of Virginia, one of the largest dioceses/jurisdictions of the COGIC in Virginia.
+Bishop Ted Gera Thomas Sr. (October 19, 1935 – June 24, 2020) was an American cleric with the Church of God in Christ (COGIC) who was consecrated to be the Jurisdictional Prelate of the Historic First Ecclesiastical Jurisdiction of Virginia, one of the largest dioceses/jurisdictions of the COGIC in Virginia.

-Family
+Background

-Born in Raeford, North Carolina, his parents were the late Elder and Mrs. Simuel and Nancy Thomas, Sr. He was the seventh of seven children.
-He was married to Charletta C. Thomas, and they had six children, Ted Jr., Christopher, Marc, Charles, Jonathan, and Reuben, and several grandchildren, Charles Jr., Emmanuel, Kiara, Marc Jr., Evan, Aaron, Ted Jr., Na'ami, and Marson; and also one great-grandchild, Bryson.
+Born in Raeford, North Carolina, his parents were the late Simuel Thomas Sr. and Nancy Thomas.
+He was the seventh of seven children.
+He was married to Charletta C. Thomas, and they had six children, Ted Jr., Christopher, Marc, Charles, Jonathan, and Reuben, and several grandchildren, Charles Jr., Emmanuel, Kiara, Marc Jr., Evan, Aaron, Ted Jr., Na'ami, and Marson.